juntossomosmais/gitflow/gitflow/backend/README.md

 `PS`: Bear in mind that this scenario may create **bottlenecks** as one feature will have to wait for the other one to be fully merged on `master` before being allowed to create the other release branch for the `feature/feat-B`.

-### IF the two features CAN go together to production
+### If the two features can go together to production without releases

 If the team has agreed to release the two features together, then the flow is very straightforward: as the two features are already on the `develop` branch, just create a new release branch that will contain the two features together that will be shipped to production: `release/feat-A-and-B` and proceed as usual with this release branch.